 Everyone wants to put their best face forward, and cosmetics are often part of a daily routine.
 Makeup, hair dye, nail products, and perfume may also contribute to an individual’s sense of style.
-However, these products can irritate the skin of people with atopic dermatitis (eczema), the most common form of eczema.
+However, these products can irritate the skin of people with atopic dermatitis, the most common form of eczema.
 Atopic dermatitis causes red, inflamed, dry skin that may have bumps or blisters that ooze fluid.
 It also causes an intense itch.

 How does eczema affect the skin?

 While the chronic condition is most common in children, some people develop it as adults, and some people continue to have relapses of the skin condition into adulthood.
 There is currently no cure for atopic dermatitis, although treatment and proper skin care can help minimize symptoms and reduce flares.
-Eczema can affect the skin on many different areas of the body, including the neck, hands, face, and eyelids.1 Because eczema causes damage to the skin barrier, creating cracks or openings in the outer layers of the skin, it can be sensitive to certain substances, including some soaps and cosmetics.
+It can affect the skin on many different areas of the body, including the neck, hands, face, and eyelids.1 Because atopic dermatitis causes damage to the skin barrier, creating cracks or openings in the outer layers of the skin, it can be sensitive to certain substances, including some soaps and cosmetics.
 Irritating substances can cause burning, stinging, and worsen atopic dermatitis, and these products should be avoided.1,2

 Cosmetics and allergic contact dermatitis